Pear shape, apple shape, do you have to compare your body shape to a fruit?

 Famous Apple Shapes

 Some of the best-known apple body shapes are Drew Barrymore, Reese Witherspoon, and Meg Ryan.
-Other apple-shaped celebrities are Rebel Wilson, Jessica Simpson, Catherine Bach, and Melissa McCarthy.
+Other apple-shaped celebrities are Rebel Wilson, Jessica Simpson, and Catherine Bach.

 Rectangle body types are very proportional and exactly what they sound like, you make straight, flat lines from pretty much every angle.
 You have a pretty flat tummy and tend to gain weight evenly throughout your body.
 Your bust and hips are very close in measurements, and your ribs, waist and measurements are very close.
 Super models tend to have rectangle body shapes because they are universally easy to dress across different types of clothing.

 Key Features of a Rectangle Body Shape